andysouth/rotations/inst/shiny/rotresist1/about.md

 Setting 'rotation interval' to 0 specifies a sequence where each insecticide is used until a resistance frequency threshold is reached.

+To keep this interface manageable the insecticides within each scenario are set to have the same inputs, the model itself allows for insecticides within a scenario to have different inputs.

-This is the devlopment user interface, there is a simpler one.
+This is the development user interface, there is a simpler one.

 The code is hosted here : https://github.com/ian-hastings/rotations